Association for Mormon Letters: Conferences

-The 2004 AML conference was held at Utah Valley State College and the Salt Lake City Public Library.
-Topics such as LDS fiction, film, poetry, and folklore were the focus of the conference.
-The 2008 proceedings were held at Brigham Young University's Ernest L. Wilkinson Student Center; this was the first time since 1976 that the AML held a meeting on BYU campus.
-In 2012, the theme of the conference was "Going Forth into All the World: Mormon Literature in an International Church," and works from various countries such as Cameroon, Mexico, and the Ukraine were read.
-At its 2015 conference the AML introduced a new award for "religious nonfiction."
-The meeting that year also included a live debate and poetry competition.
-In 2019, the conference was held in Berkeley, California.
 The 2020 AML conference was cancelled and replaced by a recorded virtual event held on May 2, in which the 2019 AML Award winners were announced.

 Publications

 AML Newsletter

 From 1977 to 1998, the Association for Mormon Letters published a quarterly newsletter.
 Its cost was included in the organization's membership dues.
 Book reviews and news from the AML were included.
 Steven Sondrup and Levi Peterson were its editors.
 Irreantum took its place in March 1999.

 AML-List

 From 1995 to 2011 the AML sponsored AML-List, an e-mail list for the discussion of LDS literature.
 Its founder and moderator was Benson Y. Parkinson.
 Weber State University's English Department was also a sponsor.
 List subscribers posted reviews of more than a thousand LDS books, films, and other artistic works, which are archived in the association's review database.
 Subscribers also asked questions about various works and discussed issues pertaining to LDS literature.
 According to Chris Bigelow, AML-List possessed "the right balance of academics with more popular, commercial, and down-to-earth concerns" and received an average of 30 posts per day.
 The forum also helped the membership numbers of the Association for Mormon Letters increase.